 What is the “Standard of Care” in a Medical Malpractice Case?

 Doctors and lawyers are often accused of using unnecessarily difficult or complicated terminology.
-As a result, those who do not work in the medical or legal fields may sometimes be confused by information and materials they receive from these professionals.
+As a result, those who do not work in the medical or legal fields may sometimes be confused by the information and materials they receive from these professionals.